oap-project/sql-ds-cache/oap-shuffle/RPMem-shuffle/README.md

 ## <a id="install-dependencies-for-shuffle-remote-pmem-extension"></a>5.
 Install dependencies for Shuffle Remote PMem Extension
 ---------------------------
 If you have completed all steps in installation guide,  you can ignore this section and refer to [6.
 Install Shuffle Remote PMem Extension for Spark](#6-install-shuffle-remote-pmem-extension-for-spark).

+We have provided a Conda package which will automatically install dependencies except PMDK, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), you  needn't  install HPNL and RPMem extension, and you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.

 ### 5.1 Install HPNL (<https://github.com/Intel-bigdata/HPNL>)